LIMLabSWC/ratter/docs/architecture/system-architecture.md

    - `Settings.m`: Main settings management module
    - `bSettings.m`: Base settings configuration
    - These components work together to maintain system configuration

-3. **Data Files**
-   - Several .mat files are maintained for system operation
-   - These files contain critical data used by various protocols
-   - While some protocols using these files have been moved to legacy, the data files remain active

 ## System Startup Sequence